vivocha/appointments-scheduler-docs/README.md

 ## Stats API

-The Stats API allows to get Statistics about Appointments and Calendars.
+The Stats API allows to get statistics about Appointments and Calendars.

 Only private endpoints are available.
 These endpoints are authenticated.